-Approaches to stress management and wellness will be explored.
-Topics include the psychological and physiological effects of stress, distress-prone and distress-related influences and illnesses, and coping and relaxation strategies and methods for managing stress and maintaining wellness in one's personal and professional life.
+Approaches to stress management and and wellness will be explored.
+Topics include the psychological and physiological effect of stress, distress-prone and distress-related influences and illnesses, and coping and relaxation strategies and methods of managing stress and maintaining wellness in one's personal and professional life.
+Prerequisites: ENGL 1313, ENGL 1314, PSYC 1305.